 What Are PhD Salaries?

-The average cost of undertaking a PhD in the UK is approximately £15,000 per academic year for UK and EU students and £35,000 for international students.
+The average cost of undertaking a PhD in the UK is approximately £20,000 per academic year for UK students and £40,000 for international students.
 To help offset the cost of this, many students question whether undertaking a doctorate comes with a PhD salary.

 The salary of a PhD student is governed by three factors: whether they’re assisting in undergraduate teaching, assisting in research, or have secured a PhD with a stipend.
 Depending on which of the three categories a student falls within, they will receive an income during their studies, however, the amount will differ by a substantial amount.